Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Introduction

 \begin{theorem}[Becker--Kechris] Let $G$ be a Polish group, $X$ be a standard Borel $G$-space.
 For any Borel set $A \subseteq X$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $A$ is open in some compatible Polish topology on $X$ making the action continuous. \item $A$ is a countable union of \defn{Vaught transforms}

-where $U_i \subseteq G$ and $A_i \subseteq X$ are Borel (or equivalently, $U_i$ is open and $A_i$ is Borel). \item The preimage of $A$ under the action map $G \times X -> X$ is a countable union of Borel rectangles. \item $A$ is \defn{orbitwise open}, i.e., its restriction to each orbit $G \cdot x$ is open in the quotient topology induced from the group topology on $G$ via the action $G ->> G \cdot x$. \item There are countably many Borel sets in $X$ generating all $G$-translates $g \cdot A$ under union. \end{enumerate} Moreover, countably many $A$ obeying these conditions may be made open as in \cref{thm:intro-becker-kechris:open} at the same time. \end{theorem}
+where each $U_i \subseteq G$ is open and $A_i \subseteq X$ is Borel. \item The preimage of $A$ under the action map $G \times X -> X$ is a countable union of Borel rectangles. \item $A$ is \defn{orbitwise open}, i.e., its restriction to each orbit $G \cdot x$ is open in the quotient topology induced from the group topology on $G$ via the action $G ->> G \cdot x$. \item There are countably many Borel sets in $X$ generating all $G$-translates $g \cdot A$ under union. \end{enumerate} Moreover, countably many $A$ obeying these conditions may be made open as in \cref{thm:intro-becker-kechris:open} at the same time. \end{theorem}

 Here $\exists^*$ is the Baire category quantifier ``there exist non-meagerly many''.
 The Vaught transform, denoted $U * A$ above, is more commonly denoted $A^{\triangle U^{-1}}$; see e.g., \cite{Kcdst}, \cite{BKgrp}, \cite{Gidst}.
 The above ``multiplicative'' notation, reminiscent of the product set $U \cdot A$ of which it is the Baire-categorical analog, will be more convenient for our purposes in this paper.